Diet Bites

 - Because the body requires energy, it is naturally drawn to foods that contain high levels of energy - such as sugar calories.
 In the era of the cavemen, a bush full of berries was like hitting the jackpot.

-- Natural sources of sugar as the cavemen enjoyed are easily managed but processed sugar is another issue in itself.
-Processed sugar consumption is like salt consumption.
 Our palates become adjusted to a particular level of sweetness - or saltiness.
 Sugar tastes good - as does salt and both add flavor to foods.
 So as with all good things, MORE is best, right?
 Not always.
 The downside is that when we up our level of sweetness or saltiness our palates readjust and the foods we doctor with sugar and salt taste no more sweeter or saltier than they did before we upped the amounts.

 By using our sugar-reducing tip above, the palate slowly adjusts to levels of less-sweetness.
 Once weaned from a sugar-loaded diet, an individual often discovers that the chocolate eclair is no longer appealing.
 They'd rather enjoy a natural source of sweetness instead.